 Light Soy Sauce

-Light soy sauce is thinner and lighter in colour the the others.
+Light soy sauce is thinner and lighter in colour than the others.
 It is obtained from the first pressing of the soybeans, and its overriding flavour is that of saltiness.

 Light soy sauce is used in place of, or in conjunction with, salt, and is also added to dipping sauces, whatever their East or South East Asian origin.